mdeguzis/documents/packaging/ppa.md

 If using pbuilder, it is suggested to use `--debbuildopts -nc` to avoid checksum mismatches when using debsign/dput.

+# PPA build dependencies

+If you make use of other PPA repositories to complete a build (say on an old release, like Ubuntu Trusty), but sure to add the PPA in the "Edit PPA dependencies" section of your PPA.

 # OpenPGP keys

 For Ubuntu PPAs, ensure your user profile page https://launchpad.net/~<user>/+editpgpkeys lists the appropriate